 The Colorado Blood Cancer Institute is advancing care for patients with blood and marrow disorders, as well as specific cancers through compassionate treatment, education and research.
-Our transplant program performs more than 200 transplants annually serving patients from Nebraska, Wyoming, New Mexico, Kansas, Utah, Montana, Arizona and Colorado.
+Our transplant program performs more than 275 transplants annually serving patients from Nebraska, Wyoming, New Mexico, Kansas, Utah, Montana, Arizona and Colorado.
 Very few transplant programs in the country can offer the level of experience and expertise provided by the physicians and staff at CBCI.
-The program's volume has grown steadily since 1991 and in 2014, we performed our 3,000th transplant.
+The program's volume has grown steadily since 1991 having performed over 3500 transplant since inception.
 Our facilities are in the heart of Denver, Colo., and our patients come from all over the country.

 Our center offers treatments for hematological diseases and other disorders, including the following: